Mention of jackscrew in Boeing 737 MAX crash evokes memories of Alaska Flight 261, but key differences exist

-In the crash of Alaska Airlines Flight 261 in January 2000, federal investigators found that jackscrew failed from excessive wear.
+In the crash of Alaska Airlines Flight 261 in January 2000, federal investigators found that the jackscrew failed from excessive wear.
 In the Ethiopian crash, there’s no suggestion that the jackscrew on the Boeing plane failed.

 The news that ground investigators had discovered the jackscrew from the Ethiopian Airlines 737 MAX that crashed Sunday evoked strong memories and comparisons to the 2000 crash of Alaska Airlines Flight 261.